Genez-io/deployapps-landing-page/content/posts/send_email_with_typescript_genezio_email_service.md

 ## Conclusion

-In conclusion, after following the steps outlined in this guide to integrate the genezio Email Service into your web application, you will enhance your project's reliability and functionality, ensuring a smooth and efficient communication flow.
+In conclusion, after following the steps outlined in this guide to integrate the DeployApps Email Service into your web application, you will enhance your project's reliability and functionality, ensuring a smooth and efficient communication flow.

 I hope you enjoyed this tutorial and I encourage you to check out our other {{< external-link link="https://genez.io/tags/tutorials/" >}}tutorials{{< /external-link >}} for more tips and tricks on improving your software engineering skills. 🥷 💻